s0tischl/TRIM_sarcoidosis/Readme.md

 Thanks to [Martin Schlüter](https://gruene.social/@maddin) for teaching me the use of the command line!

-## Outline of each file in order or the performed analysis:
+## Outline of each file in order of the performed analysis:
 ### sarcoidosis_rna.qmd:
 QC-filtering of scRNA-seq cellranger outputs, dimensional reduction, harmony integration and clustering, celltype annotation using marker gene expression and pseudobulk analysis of annotated cell types.